igormcoelho/modlog/README.md

 - Supports verbosity levels and debug-only logs
 - Easily customizable streams and semantic tagging

+### Why C++20 and C++23?
+This project uses modern C++ features such as C++20 Concepts, `std::filesystem`, and `std::string_view`.
+These advances bring clarity, safety, and cleaner code.
+While it's technically possible to adapt the project to C++17, it would require removing or rewriting several modern features.
+Support for C++14 is not feasible due to the use of `inline` global variables.

+So, it's time to advance to C++20, at least, and get its benefits; and *even better* with C++23 with CXX Modules and `import std`.

 ## How to use it?

 With C++20 enabled, simply **copy** [modlog.hpp](./include/modlog/modlog.hpp) file into a `include/modlog` folder and `#include<modlog/modlog.hpp>`